Order translation from Moldovan or into Moldovan at NotaBene Agency in Poland!

 – Medical translation from Moldovan — books, manuals, articles in specialized printed and online publications, clinical records, correspondence with medical institutions, transcriptions and translations of test results, instructions for medicines and many other types of texts.
 This kind of translation requires flawless knowledge of medical terminology and focus on detail to rule out ambiguity, because the result can affect the health or life of many people.

 – Legal translation from Moldovan: statutes, registration deeds, articles of incorporation, contracts, powers of attorney, court records and many other similar documents.
-At the customer’s request, documents can be notarized or certified by a sworn translator — if they are intended for use in Poland.

 – Financial translation from Moldovan includes the translation of balance sheets, tax returns, payment invoices, waybills, tender documents, etc.